jpjacobpadilla/Stealth-Requests/README.md

 ### Sending Requests

-This package mimics the API of the [requests](https://requests.readthedocs.io/en/latest/) package, allowing you to use it in nearly the same way.
+Stealth-Requests mimics the API of the [requests](https://requests.readthedocs.io/en/latest/) package, allowing you to use it in nearly the same way.

 You can send one-off requests like such: